Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 **Objects as Surface**

 As we have seen, cleaning and finishing a bronze cast is---and was---a labor-intensive process preoccupied with surface.
-Whether working in bronze or pixels, t[o cast is, after all, to capture surface.
+Whether working in bronze or pixels, to cast is, after all, to capture surface.
 In this final section, I want to discuss another means with which to "cast" a bronze object: 3D scanning and photogrammetry.
 Increasingly in the humanities, 3D-imaging technologies have been integrated to conserve and closely study historical objects otherwise inaccessible or ill-preserved.
 These technologies are particularly useful in revealing technical data about an object and have been integrated most successfully into conservation studies.
 Not only do they have the potential to offer refined images of an object's surface geometry, for example, but they also capture its exact dimensions.
 My interest in the technology began out of its potential for the latter.[^10]

 {{<pullquote left `The characteristics that defined bronze—shiny, polished, reflective—made it resist reproduction, the very process for which it is indebted.` >}}

 The Princeton University Art Museum owns a gilt bronze corpus for a crucifix (also known as a Cristo Morto) originating from or around the workshop of Susini, one of many attributed to the artist.
 Ultimately, the objective is to scan two of these and compare the 3D models to determine where, if at all, piece-molds were reused or altered.
 Though measurements can be taken manually from an object, they are inexact for curved surfaces in particular.
 Still in the early stages of this endeavor, I have been experimenting with the technologies available and the involved logistics of handling and imaging a sixteenth-century museum artifact.
 A series of test objects---some produced during my casting project---reveal the potentials and limits of doing so, and a preliminary photogrammetric model provides a standard on which to build.

-Beginning with a small brass frog and a tabletop scanner (Einscan SP), in the first few scans it quickly became clear that the process wouldn't be a straightforward one.
+Beginning with a small brass frog and a tabletop scanner (EinScan SP), in the first few scans it quickly became clear that the process wouldn't be a straightforward one.
 Very little data was captured in these initial scans and only in areas where the patina was darker and matte.

 {{< figure src="images/fig6-frog-fail.jpg" alt="Two views of sketchy digital textures that barely hint at the contours of a frog." caption="**Figure 6.** My initial --- unsuccessful --- scans of the brass frog." attr="Courtesy of author.">}}
 {{< wrap class="txt-only" >}}